 - More information: How to use the Moscow Metro and what stations to see

-After leaving the Park Cultury Metro station, you can head to Gorki Park, located along the Moskva River, near the city center, where you will find extensive gardens, forests, lakes, playgrounds, an artificial sand beach, restaurants, as well as regular events, such as exhibitions and concerts.
+After leaving the Park Cultury Metro station, you can head to Gorky Park, located along the Moskva River, near the city center, where you will find extensive gardens, forests, lakes, playgrounds, an artificial sand beach, restaurants, as well as regular events, such as exhibitions and concerts.
 It is a good place to relax, stroll or have a drink.
 The park entrance is free.